jgable01/jgable01/readme.md

 - :sunglasses: My quote is **_“Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.” — Albert Einstein_**

 My current programming experience includes Java, JavaScript, C#, HTML, CSS, react, mysql and php in addition to basic knowledge of a few others.
 Want to know more?
 Get in touch via my socials linked below.
-I look forward to hearing from you :)!
+I look forward to hearing from you!

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width="50px" height="50px"> Some Languages and Tools